Zain541/livewire-easy-tags/README.md

         [
             'modelClass' => App\Models\User::class,
             'modelId' => 2,
-            'tagType' => 'tasks'
+            'tagType' => 'flights'
         ])
 ```
 Here is the explanation of parameters
 - `modelClass` is the class of the model that you want to associate with the tag
 - `modelId` is the record identifier i.e primary key value
 - `tagType` allows you to set up tags for multiple modules.
-For instance, you need to use tags for multiple modules like `travel`, `bookings` and `tasks` then the `tagType` parameter will serve the purpose.
+For instance, you need to use tags for multiple modules like travel, bookings and flights then the `tagType` parameter will serve the purpose.

 ## Configurations
 Configurations are available at `config/livewire-easy-tags.php`.
 You can change the configuration in this file globally or you can use this function in your `Tags` component if you want to have multiple tags component